 - Smoking cannabis with no additives (for instance, join packed with both tobacco and pot) will also get you there a bit quicker.

 So, as you can see, there are quite a few things that give bongs an edge over other styles of cannabis consumption.
+Plus, they can be extremely fun when smoking with a group of friends.

 Water from the bong will usually turn brown over time, thus helping you smoke a bit healthier.
 Cannabis smoke is harmful (just like any other smoke really) as it contains ash, tar and several other harmful compounds which get partly filtered by the water.